The Journey. Written November 11th 2022

 Anyway, the memories of that terrible war were in my Mamme's blood.

-She always cleaned and polished, because we had to show that we were clean and tidy.
+She always cleaned, because we had to show that we were clean and tidy.

 The memory of that day when my mother, with fear in her eyes, and a pale face, picked me up and stood with me in front of the mirror, while a plane roared overhead.
 That white face, those intensely dark eyes of fear and her whispering "Not again, not again" have been, and will be a companion in my mind, for as long as I live.